 FAQs

 Q1.
 What makes Korean acupuncture unique compared to other styles?
-Korean acupuncture is distinguished by its constitutional approach, focusing on the patient’s overall energetic makeup rather than isolated symptoms.
-It typically uses only four needles and emphasizes treating through extremity points for powerful therapeutic effects.
+Korean acupuncture stands out for its constitutional approach — we treat your overall energetic makeup rather than chasing individual symptoms.
+We typically use just four needles, and we focus on extremity points where the therapeutic effects can be especially strong.

 Q2.
 How effective is Korean acupuncture in treating chronic pain?
-Korean acupuncture has shown significant effectiveness in treating chronic pain, particularly for conditions like low back pain, neck pain, and shoulder pain.
-Its unique four-needle technique creates precise energy circuits that can effectively interrupt chronic pain cycles.
+Korean acupuncture works particularly well for chronic pain, especially low back pain, neck pain, and shoulder pain.
+The four-needle technique creates focused energy circuits that can interrupt chronic pain cycles in ways that surprise a lot of patients.

 Q3.
 Can Korean acupuncture help with stress and anxiety?
-Yes, Korean acupuncture has demonstrated remarkable results in treating anxiety disorders.
-Patients often report decreased anxiety scores and improvements in depression and anger measurements.
-It works by regulating the neuroendocrine system and balancing stress hormones.
+Yes.
+Korean acupuncture has shown real benefits for anxiety disorders.
+Patients often see lower anxiety scores and improvements in depression and anger measures.
+It works by helping regulate your neuroendocrine system and balance stress hormones.

 Q4.
 What should I expect during a Korean acupuncture session?
-A typical session begins with a comprehensive evaluation, including pulse reading and tongue examination.
-The practitioner then places four needles based on your constitution and condition.
-Sessions usually last about 20 minutes, with most patients reporting mild sensations like tingling or warmth rather than pain.
+Your first visit starts with a thorough evaluation — we'll check your pulse and look at your tongue.
+From there, we place four needles based on your constitution and your condition.
+Sessions usually last around 20 minutes, and most patients feel a mild tingle or warmth rather than anything sharp.

 Q5.
 How safe is Korean acupuncture?
-Korean acupuncture performed by qualified practitioners has a highly favorable safety profile.
-While minor side effects like slight bleeding or bruising may occur, they are typically mild and transient.
-Serious complications are extremely rare, with 97.8% of reported adverse events being mild in severity.
+Very safe, when it's performed by a qualified practitioner.
+You might see minor side effects like a small amount of bleeding or bruising, but they're typically mild and pass quickly.
+Serious complications are extremely rare, and 97.8% of reported adverse events are mild.